EN

-Together with our project partner FONAR, we work in 15 schools in Northern Ghana.
-Through creatively designed school clubs, children and young people are sensitized to re-greening.
-In addition, each Eco Club undertakes various community outreach activities, such as growing trees on community land.
+Together with our project partner FONAR, we work in 15 schools in northern Ghana.
+In the context of creatively designed school clubs, the youth sensitized to regreening.
+In addition, each Eco Club undertakes various community activities, such as growing trees on community land.

 Trainings for teachers

-In workshops lasting several days, teachers and school leaders can acquire extensive knowledge about awakening trees.
-Pedagogical methods are also learned in order to pass on this awareness to the young generation in the best possible way.
+In workshops lasting several days, teachers and headmasters acquire extensive knowledge about regenerating trees.
+Pedagogical methods are also practiced in order to pass this awareness on to the younger generation in the best possible way.

-For a message to reach society, it must be communicated through all possible channels.
-In the form of posters, plays, show gardens, meetings and festivals, our story of hope reaches a wide audience.
+For a message to reach society, it must be conveyed through all possible channels.
+Our story of hope reaches a wide audience in the form of posters, theater plays, demonstration plots and gatherings.

 Hope for Ghana